leif-mw/leetcode/README.md

-# Leetcode Solutions
+# Leetcode

-This is a personal repository used to keep track of my LeetCode submissions :)
+This is a personal repository used to consolidate my LeetCode solutions.